 - Don't litter.
 Use the appropriate receptacles and comply with the waste management program at your station and work site.
 Winds can turn litter into dangerous flying materials. - Secure construction sites.
 Pick up debris and dispose of it properly.
 Protect outdoor materials from being scattered by the wind. - Handle waste properly.
 If you handle waste, know the rules.
 If you do not know them, ask a supervisor, lab manager, ASC waste management employee, or NSF representative. - Leave only footprints.
 Bring everything back to McMurdo, Palmer, South Pole, or the research vessel from field camps.
-This includes human waste. - Handle lab chemicals properly.
+This includes human waste.
+Do not collect feathers, animal parts, plants, or rocks as souvenirs - Handle lab chemicals properly.
 Pack, store, and identify them correctly.
-Arrange for proper disposal, according to instructions.
-Don't spill fuel.
+Arrange for proper disposal, according to instructions. - Don't spill fuel.
 Take the time and precautions necessary to avoid spills.
 Use secondary containment and absorbent spill pads when transferring fuel.
-Waste fuels and lubricants must be labeled and stored for return to the United States.
-All spills must be reported. - Don't spill fuel.
-Take the time and precautions necessary to avoid spills.
-Use secondary containment and absorbent spill pads when transferring fuel.
 Waste fuels and lubricants have to be labeled and stored for return to the United States.
 All spills must be reported. - Help clean up.
 Volunteers assemble from time to time to police an area.
-This is an opportunity to work with your colleagues to keep camp and station areas clean.
-Avoid disturbing wildlife.
-In particular, do not walk on vegetation, touch or handle birds or seals, startle or chase any bird from its nest, or wander indiscriminately through penguin or other bird colonies.
-If the wildlife are is reacting to you, you are too close. - Avoid disturbing wildlife.
-In particular, do not walk on vegetation, touch or handle birds or seals, startle or chase any bird from its nest, or wander indiscriminately through penguin or other bird colonies.
+This is an opportunity to work with your colleagues to keep camp and station areas clean. - Avoid disturbing wildlife.
+In particular, do not walk or sit on vegetation, touch or handle birds or seals, startle or chase any bird from its nest, or wander indiscriminately through penguin or other bird colonies.
 If the wildlife are reacting to you, you are too close. - Do not introduce plants or animals to Antarctica or collect eggs, feathers, or fossils.
 Clean your gear and clothing before arriving in Antarctica. - Do not cross contaminate.
 Avoid transferring soil from stations to field sites and between field sites.
 Brush boots before boarding vessels or aircrafts.
 Consider using boot covers or dedicated boots for work at field sites.
 Do not enter any ASPAs without a permit, and adhere to the area management plan when working in these areas and in ASMAs.
 Avoid interference with scientific work and do not enter unoccupied buildings or refuges except in an emergency. - Take care of Antarctic historic monuments.
+Do not touch historic sites or monuments.
+Do not damage, disturb or deface them. - No open burning.
+Open burning of any kind is prohibited by the Antarctic Conservation Act. - polystyrene beads, plastic chips, and loose polystyrene packing material